drogatkin/loops_counter/doc/blog/PerformanceLanguages.md

 As you can see, Java appeared 30% slower than the compiled languages.
 Rust used *opt-level=3* compilation option, and C++ - *O3*.
 You can also see that the latest Java is a bit slower than Java 8.

 The above test showed mostly effectiveness of data sharing between threads in the popular languages.
 But what about a single thread performance?

+## Test 2

 I selected a very simple calculation [task](https://github.com/drogatkin/loops_counter/blob/master/C%2B%2B/perfect.cpp) in C++.

 ```console